GabrielJomar/Flask_Sprittle/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install the required dependencies (python,flask,Sqlite)
+4. Create a folder named 'templates' int the same directory as the flask application and store all html files in it.
+5. Make sure mysql is connected and database and table are created in the name 'oeelogin' and 'signup'.
-4. Run the Flask application
+5. Run the Flask application
-5. Open your web browser and go to `http://localhost:5000` to access the application.
+6. Open your web browser and go to `http://localhost:5000` to access the application.

 ## Usage

-Retrieve details of all machines
+- Retrieve details of all machines
-Retrieve OEE data for all machines
+- Retrieve OEE data for all machines
-Filter OEE data based on Camera Name, date range, and OEE threshold
+- Filter OEE data based on Camera Name, date range, and OEE threshold